-Sends out Midi data from the ModBase 09 to a Midi capable device, e.g. a soft- or hardware sequencer.
+Sends out Midi data from the ModBase 09 MkII to a Midi capable device, e.g. a soft- or hardware sequencer.
 The Midi Out jack also serves as a Midi Thru and forwards Midi data to an eventual neighbour module by Jomox.
 Please use a standard midi cable that is as short as possible.

 1.3.
-Inter D-Module Bus
+Akasha Module Bus

-This is an internal Jomox bus which can be connected to future master or effects modules.
-The bus carries power supply rails, an analog stereo mix bus, an analog stereo effects send bus and a fast I^2C link.
+This is an internal Jomox bus which can be connected to future experimental sound modules.
+The bus carries power supply rails, an analog send bus and an analog input to the kick drum VCA envelope and a fast IC link.
 By use of the digital link, the modules can be hooked up with each other and form a whole storeable main frame system.

-Together with several drum or synth modules and controller modules a complete master-storeable drum or synth workstation could be brought about.
 Similar to Midi, all functions and parameters of each module can be remotely controlled within the rack by use of the digital link, only that it is about 10 times faster than Midi.